-The UCSF Peripheral Nerve Center provides advanced care for a variety of peripheral nerve issues, including tumors, injuries and conditions caused by compressed nerves, such as carpal tunnel syndrome.
-We offer treatments ranging from nerve block injections for pain relief to surgical repair of damaged nerves.
+The UCSF Peripheral Nerve Center provides advanced care for a variety of peripheral nerve issues.
+We care for injuries and conditions caused by compressed nerves, such as carpal tunnel syndrome, with treatments ranging from nerve block injections for pain relief to surgical repair of damaged nerves.

-Our team includes neurologists, neurosurgeons and, when needed for certain conditions or injuries, orthopedic surgeons.
+Our clinic's team includes neurologists, neurosurgeons and – when needed – orthopedic surgeons.
 During surgery, an electrophysiologist may join the team to assess nerve function and help guide the procedure, ensuring the best possible outcome.
-Together, our specialists work to relieve pain and restore function for our patients.
+Together, our specialists work to relieve pain and restore function for every patient.